 Chicken pox

-Chickenpox is characterized by symptoms such as:
+Chickenpox is characterized by the following symptoms:

 • the appearance of weakness and lethargy;